SophieDeBenedetto/action-cable-blog-post/README.md

 Action Cable

-> ...seamlessly integrates websockets with the rest of your Rails application.
+> ...seamlessly integrates WebSockets with the rest of your Rails application.
 It allows for real-time features to be written in Ruby in the same style and form as the rest of your Rails application, while still being performant and scalable.
 It's a full-stack offering that provides both a client-side JavaScript framework and a server-side Ruby framework.
 You have access to your full domain model written with ActiveRecord or your ORM of choice.[*](https://github.com/rails/rails/tree/master/actioncable)

 This last piece is one of the key features that makes Action Cable so comfortable to work with––we have access to all of our models from within our WebSocket workers, effectively layering Action Cable on top of our existing Rails architecture.